alongal/notes-website/source/_posts/how-to-find-files-with-specific-content-in-linux.md

 ---
 extends: _layouts.post
 section: content
-title: How to find files with specific content in Linux?
+title: How to find/grep files with specific content in Linux?
 date: 1970-01-01
-description: How to find files with specific content in Linux?
+description: How to find/grep files with specific content in Linux?
 cover_image:
 ---